 Here are some examples of issues you might face where health and social service workers are involved.
-See if you can match the person who could best help with each issue - you can choose more than one person.
+See if you can match the person who could best help with each issue.
+You can choose more than one person.

-Problem or Issue

-- 1. Is there a special diet that will help me? - 2.
-What are my blood test results? - 3.
-Who do I talk to about getting a TV hooked up in the hospital? - 4.
+Problem or Issue People Is there a special diet that will help me?
+2. What are my blood test results?
+A. Nurse 3.
+Who do I talk to about getting a TV hooked up in the hospital?
+B. Doctor 4.
 I'm running out of sick time and my bills are piling up.
-Who should I talk to? - 5.
-I am tired all the time.
-How can I get more energy? - 6.
-Who could I talk to about feeling so depressed? - 7.
-Why don't they wear gloves when they take my blood? - 8.
-How long will I be in the hospital? - 9.
-I have a lot of brain fog and I need help making financial decisions.
 Who should I talk to?
+C. Physiotherapist or Occupational Therapist I am tired all the time.
+How can I get more energy?
+D. Lab Technician 6.
+Who could I talk to about feeling so depressed?
+E. Dietician 7.
+Why don't they wear gloves when they take my blood?
+F. Social Worker 8.
+How long will I be in the hospital?
+G. Psychologist I have a lot of brain fog and I need help making financial decisions.
+Who should I talk to?
+H. Unit Clerk of post poor for any (See bottom of next page for answers.)